wobkenh/simplematcomponents/projects/simplemattable/README.md

 + For use with Angular >= 6.1.8 and < 7.0, use Version 1.3 of simplemattable.
 + For use with Angular >= 7.0 and < 8.0, use Version 2.5.7 of simplemattable.
 + For use with Angular >= 8.0 and < 9.0, use Version 4.0 of simplemattable.
++ For use with Angular >= 9.0 and < 10.0, use Version 5.4 of simplemattable.
-+ For use with Angular >= 9.0, use the newest version of simplemattable.
++ For use with Angular >= 10.0, use the newest version of simplemattable.

 ## Authors